mwouts/itables/docs/troubleshooting.md

 Please note that if you change the value of the `connected` argument in the `init_notebook_mode` cell, you will need to re-execute all the cells that display interactive tables.

+If the above does not help, please check out the [ChangeLog](changelog.md) and decide whether you should upgrade `itables`.